gt-ospo/oss-software-preservation/eaasi/uploading_small_files.md

 ## Problem
-The problem that this tutorial will solve is the need to add software onto our base EaaSi environment. ​Software resources can normally be added to environments as an externally mounted drive​.
+The problem that this tutorial will solve is the need to add software onto our base EaaSi environment. ​Software resources can normally be added to environments as an externally mounted CD drive​.
 Unfortunately, this does not work for Lubuntu as adding software to a Lubuntu environment seems to not do anything.
 For this reason, this tutorial demonstrates the currently best known work around method for uploading software resources to EaaSi.

 ## Constraints